-E. Expedited Red Card Appeals.
+E. Expedited Red Card Appeals

-In the event a player or coach is issued a red card the player or coach in question may follow the normal protest and appeal procedures or may elect to pursue an expedited red card appeal so as to obtain a more timely decision.
+In the event a player or coach is issued a red card, the player or coach in question may follow the normal protest and appeal procedures or may elect to pursue an expedited red card appeal so as to obtain a timelier decision.

-- (a) In an expedited red card appeals the coach or player must immediately notify the ASA office and the ASA Vice President of their intent to seek an expedited appeal in writing.
-In order to facilitate a quick response the player or coach is permitted to use e---mail to communicate to ASA their desire to appeal the red card. - (b) Once the written request for an expedited appeal with supporting evidence is received by the ASA Vice President or its designate the ASA Vice President may investigate the red card which may involve interviewing the referees and any witnesses it deems appropriate as well as the player or coach involved. - (c) Once the ASA Vice President or its designate has completed its investigation it may inform the player or coach appealing the red card telephonically or via e---mail of its resolution of the appeal. - (d) The ASA Vice President or its designee may sustain the red card, lift the red card, sustain the red card penalty under the minimum red card suspension standards or reduce or modify the penalty as it deems appropriate and reasonable under the circumstances.
+- 1) In an expedited red card appeal, the coach or player must immediately notify the ASA office and the ASA vice-president of their intent to seek an expedited appeal in writing.
+In order to facilitate a quick response, the player or coach is permitted to use e-mail to communicate to ASA their desire to appeal the red card. - 2) Once the written request for an expedited appeal with supporting evidence is received by the ASA vice-president or its designee, the ASA vice-president may investigate the red card which may involve interviewing the referees and any witnesses deemed appropriate, as well as the player or coach involved. - 3) Once the ASA vice-president or its designee has completed its investigation, it may inform the player or coach appealing the red card telephonically or via e-mail of its resolution of the appeal. - 4) The ASA vice-president or its designee may sustain the red card, lift the red card, sustain the red card penalty under the minimum red card suspension standards, or reduce or modify the penalty as it deems appropriate and reasonable under the circumstances.